mark-christiansen/kafka-consumer-lag-monitor/README.md

 ```
 kafka-consumer-lag-monitor.sh --timeout 5 --env dev

-    timeout: the number of seconds to wait for admin client requests (default is 5 seconds)
+    timeout: the number of seconds to wait for consumerLagMonitor client requests (default is 5 seconds)

     env: the name of the environment (conf/application-<env>.yaml) to load
 ```